St Michael's Grammar School: Academics

 St Michael's offers a wide range of subjects including core mathematics, science, English, IT, LOTEs (Languages Other Than English), arts and humanities courses.
 At primary level, all students study basic subjects including mathematics, English, science, geography, history, Japanese, music and sport.
 The school is renowned for its Performing Arts program.

 Sport

 St Michael's is a member of the Association of Coeducational Schools (ACS).

 ACS premierships

-St Michael's has won the following ACS premierships.
+St Michael's has won the following ACS premierships since 1998.